TeseoLou/clancy-nook-walking-tours/README.md

 >_As a **corporate user**, I want downloadable PDFs or brochures about corporate tours so that I can easily share them with my team._
 >_As a **tourist**, I want media clips or snippets of the guide’s storytelling so that I can preview the experience before booking._

-By creating and prioritising these user stories, the website ensures a structured, user-focused development process that delivers meaningful value to both users and the business.
+By creating and prioritizing these user stories, the website ensured a structured, user-focused development process that delivered meaningful value to both users and the business.

-#### **Emerging Website Components**
+### **Emerging Website Components**

-The analysis of user needs and expectations highlighted several critical components that would form the foundation of the Clancy Nook website.
+The analysis of user needs and expectations highlighted several critical components that formed the foundation of the Clancy Nook website.
 These components were designed to address the goals of both the business and its diverse user base, ensuring a user-friendly, informative, and engaging experience.
 Below are the core website components that emerged during the planning phase:

-1. **About Section**
+1. About Section
-   Including information about the guide’s historical knowledge and storytelling abilities emphasises the unique value Clancy Nook offers, particularly appealing to locals and history enthusiasts.
+   Including information about the guide’s historical knowledge and storytelling abilities emphasized the unique value Clancy Nook offered, particularly appealing to locals and history enthusiasts.

-2. **Tours Information**
+2. Tours Information
    Providing clear and accessible details about available tours, including themes, schedules, meeting points, and additional details, was identified as a top priority.
-This ensures users can quickly learn about the experiences offered.
+This ensured users could quickly learn about the experiences offered.

-3. **Booking Options**
+3. Booking Options
-   A streamlined booking process via integrated links to Eventbrite, combined with a user-friendly contact form for bespoke inquiries, makes securing a spot on a tour simple and efficient.
+   A streamlined booking process via integrated links to Eventbrite, combined with a user-friendly contact form for bespoke inquiries, made securing a spot on a tour simple and efficient.

-4. **Contact Form**
+4. Contact Form
-   A dedicated contact section provides users with an easy way to reach out for questions, inquiries about bespoke tours, or to request additional information, ensuring seamless communication.
+   A dedicated contact section provided users with an easy way to reach out for questions, inquiries about bespoke tours, or to request additional information, ensuring seamless communication.

-5. **Transparent Pricing**
+5. Transparent Pricing
-   Highlighting pricing information, including the pay-what-you-can option, ensures users understand the cost of the tours.
-This transparency encourages bookings while showcasing Clancy Nook's accessibility for a wider audience.
+   Highlighting pricing information, including the pay-what-you-can option, ensured users understood the cost of the tours.
+This transparency encouraged bookings while showcasing Clancy Nook's accessibility for a wider audience.

-6. **Group Booking Section**
+6. Group Booking Section
-   Dedicated sections for corporate users and community leaders provide tailored information about private and group tours.
-This includes details on how these tours can be customised to meet specific needs, reinforcing the business’s appeal to a broader audience.
+   Dedicated sections for corporate users and community leaders provided tailored information about private and group tours.
+This included details on how these tours could be customized to meet specific needs, reinforcing the business’s appeal to a broader audience.

-7. **Reviews Access**
+7. Reviews Access
-   Featuring testimonials and reviews from past attendees helps build credibility and trust, particularly for new users and locals seeking assurance of tour quality.
+   Featuring testimonials and reviews from past attendees helped build credibility and trust, particularly for new users and locals seeking assurance of tour quality.

-8. **Image Gallery**
+8. Image Gallery
-   A gallery showcasing images from past tours provides a visual representation of the experiences offered.
-This component is designed to engage tourists and returning users, giving them a sense of the atmosphere and storytelling that Clancy Nook tours provide.
+   A gallery showcasing images from past tours provided a visual representation of the experiences offered.
+This component was designed to engage tourists and returning users, giving them a sense of the atmosphere and storytelling that Clancy Nook tours provided.

-9. **Social Media Integration**
+9. Social Media Integration
-   Social media links in the footer encourage users to stay connected with Clancy Nook, providing updates and opportunities to share their experiences.
-This fosters community engagement and increases the visibility of the tours.
+   Social media links in the footer encouraged users to stay connected with Clancy Nook, providing updates and opportunities to share their experiences.
+This fostered community engagement and increased the visibility of the tours.

-10. **Supplementary Media**
+10. Supplementary Media
-    Supplementary resources, such as downloadable PDFs or brochures for corporate and private tours, provide businesses with shareable materials to aid in internal planning.
-Additionally, audio or video snippets of the guide’s storytelling offer a unique preview of the experience for prospective customers, enticing them to book a tour.
+    Supplementary resources, such as downloadable PDFs or brochures for corporate and private tours, provided businesses with shareable materials to aid in internal planning.
+Additionally, audio or video snippets of the guide’s storytelling offered a unique preview of the experience for prospective customers, enticing them to book a tour.

-#### **Importance/Feasibility**
+### **Importance/Feasibility**

-The Importance/Feasibility analysis evaluates each website component based on two criteria: importance and feasibility.
-Importance refers to how critical the component is to achieving the business goals and addressing user needs outlined in the user stories.
-Feasibility, on the other hand, assesses the practicality of implementing the component within the project's constraints (e.g., timeline, resources, and technical expertise).
+The Importance/Feasibility analysis evaluated each website component based on two criteria: importance and feasibility.
+Importance referred to how critical the component was to achieving the business goals and addressing user needs outlined in the user stories.
+Feasibility, on the other hand, assessed the practicality of implementing the component within the project's constraints (e.g., timeline, resources, and technical expertise).

-This analysis ensures that the development process prioritises components that deliver the most value while remaining achievable.
-By striking this balance, the project remains focused and efficient, delivering the maximum possible impact within its constraints.
+This analysis ensured that the development process prioritized components that delivered the most value while remaining achievable.
+By striking this balance, the project remained focused and efficient, delivering the maximum possible impact within its constraints.

-The table below rates each component on a scale of 1 to 5 for both importance and feasibility:
+The table below rated each component on a scale of 1 to 5 for both importance and feasibility:

-- **Importance:** A rating of **1** means the component has low relevance to business goals or user stories, while a **5** signifies that the component is essential.
+- **Importance:** A rating of 1 meant the component had low relevance to business goals or user stories, while a 5 signified that the component was essential.
-- **Feasibility:** A rating of **1** indicates that the component is difficult to implement within the project's constraints, while a **5** means it is straightforward to achieve.
+- **Feasibility:** A rating of 1 indicated that the component was difficult to implement within the project's constraints, while a 5 meant it was straightforward to achieve.

 | **Component**             | **Importance** | **Feasibility** |
 | ------------------------- | -------------- | --------------- |